Alpha Squadron (comics)

-Alpha Squadron is a fictional team of mutants appearing in American comic books published by Marvel Comics.
+Alpha Squadron was a fictional team of mutants appearing in American comic books published by Marvel Comics.
 The characters were featured in the comic book series New X-Men: Academy X, in the Marvel Universe.

+Fictional biography

-They are students of the Xavier Institute and are instructed by members of the X-Men.
+Alpha Squadron was a squad of students instructed by members of the X-Men at Xavier Institute for Higher Learning.
 The squad’s colors are red, grey and black.

-After M-Day, all individual teams of the Xavier Institute disbanded and have been formed into one group.

-Advisors

-Alpha Squadron was advised by former Alpha Flight member, Northstar.
-Thus the name Alpha Squadron.
+Alpha Squadron was originally advised by Northstar.
+He had name his squad based on his former team Alpha Flight.
 When Northstar was seemingly killed by Wolverine, the squad was assigned a new advisor, Karma.